 When health challenges made hand-sewing, hand appliqué, and hand quilting no longer physically viable, Beth Ann’s first instinct was dismay and discouragement.
 But Grandma Baldwin gave her a loving (but stern!)
 “No pity parties – just figure out a different way.”
 So Beth Ann turned to her trusty sewing machine and began devising ways to achieve the fine quality quilting and appliqué she craved faster and easier than she ever thought possible.
 And a career was born!

-Now Beth Ann enjoys sharing her accessible machine piecing, “invisible” machine appliqué, and creative quilting techniques with other quilters and fiber artists around the world.
+Now Beth Ann enjoys sharing her accessible machine piecing, “invisible” machine appliqué, and creative machine quilting and finishing techniques with other quilters and fiber artists around the world.

 Beth Ann Williams has been sharing her passion for creative expression in the textile arts since 1995.
 She enjoys working with artists, quilters, and sewing enthusiasts of all ages and skill levels.